john-aja/Guess-My-Number/README.md

 Welcome to the Guess My Number Game!
 This web-based application challenges you to guess a number between 1 and 20.

-## Gameplay

-The objective of the game is to guess the correct number chosen by the system.
-Here's how the game works:

-1. The system assigns a random number between 0 and 20.

-2. You, as the player, enter your guessed number in the input field provided.

-3. If your guessed number matches the system's number, the screen will change to green, indicating that you have won the game.
-Congratulations!
-You can then click the "Play Again" button to start a new game.

-4. If your guessed number is incorrect, the game will provide you with a hint.
-The hint will indicate whether your guessed number is higher or lower than the system's number.
-Use this hint to adjust your next guess.

-5. Repeat steps until you guess the correct number and win the game.

 ## Technologies Used

 The Galaxy Explorer website is built using the following technologies: